rach7777/monax-may/content/blog/2019/2019-03-11-how-to-drive-business-with-actionable-clarity.md

 # Pretty normal stuff
 date:      2019-03-11T00:00:00Z
 title:     "How to drive business with actionable clarity"
-author:    "Tobias Hofmeister, Strategic Designer"
+author:    "Tobias Barnes Hofmeister, Strategic Designer"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
 excerpt:   "Want to increase operational efficiency?
 Read on..."